 For instance, if the market value of securities of a Mutual Fund scheme is Rs.
 500 lakhs and the Mutual Fund has issued 10 lakh units of Rs.
 10 each to investors, then the NAV per unit of the fund is Rs 50.

 What are the different types of mutual fund schemes?

 Based on the maturity period

 (1) Open-ended Fund

-An open-ended fund is a type of mutual fund that is available for subscription & can be redeemed on a continuous basis.
+An open-ended fund is a type of mutual fund that is available for a subscription & can be redeemed on a continuous basis.
 It is accessible for subscription all through the year and investors can buy and sell units at NAV related prices.
-These funds do not have fixed maturity date.
+These funds do not have a fixed maturity date.
 The key feature of an open-ended mutual fund is liquidity.